-SQL Server Data Sources require a valid connection string containing the location and authentication information of the server, as in the example below
+SQL Server Data Sources require a valid connection attributes containing the location and authentication information of the server, i.e.

 Persist Security Info=True;Initial Catalog=SampleData;Data Source=server001